SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Autoprefixer is a tool to add vendor prefixes to CSS properties automatically, implemented as a PostCSS plugin.

 #### CSS naming schemes

+BEM = Block Element Modifier
+BEM is a CSS naming convention
+BEM uses kebap-case in naming individual things.
+BEM requires all our selectors to only use BEM classes and nothing else, with the possible exception of generated HTML we have no control over. in BEM, a block is a logically and functionally independent page component. in BEM, a block is the equivalent of a component in Web Components.
+BEM Blocks can be nested inside any other blocks.
+BEM Blocks can be moved or reused, as they are independent of their surroundings. in BEM, an element is a constituent part of a block that can't be used outside of it. in BEM, an element without a block has no meaning. in BEM, a modifier defines the appearance and/or behavior of a block or element BEM Entities = {block, element, modifier}
+in BEM, a mix is having multiple BEM entities on a single node bem-name ::= <block-name>[__<elememt-name>][_<modifier-name>[_<modifier-value>]] the modifier-value of BEM can be dropped if it's just a boolean value BEM names are set in classes
+It is important to keep in mind that a BEM entity is not a part of the name, rather one BEM name always refers to one entity, even if it includes the names of other entitites.

 # data